xplosionmind/old.tommi.space/_notes/public/Switch to Darktable.md

 ---
-date: 2021-01-25T08:30:35.576476+01:00
+date: 2021-01-25T08:30:35+01:00
-updated: 2021-04-04T11:36:05.407937+02:00
+updated: 2021-04-04T11:36:05+02:00
 tags: geek
-aliases: ["Quit Lightroom", "Quit Lightroom and switch to Darktable"]
+aliases: Quit Lightroom, Quit Lightroom and switch to Darktable
 permalink: /darktable
-redirect_from: ["/lightroom-to-darktable", "/lightroom", "/quit-lightroom"]
+redirect_from: ['/lightroom-to-darktable', '/lightroom', '/quit-lightroom']
-description: "Experiments and attempts of moving away of proprietary photo editing software and embracing open formats."
+description: Experiments and attempts of moving away of proprietary photo editing software and embracing open formats.
 ---
 Arguably, Lightroom is overall the best batch photo editing software out there.
 Nevertheless, it comes at a cost which is bot literal and ethical.
 Switching to Darkroom might be itchy, complicated, annoying and long, but it is a great advantage on the long term.